rhel-labs/learn-katacoda/crypto-policy/step1.md

                 RSA Public-Key: (2048 bit)
 </pre>

-By default, Apache uses a certificate with a 2048 bit cypher.
+By default, Apache uses a certificate with a 2048 bit public key.

 Use `openssl` to connect to Apache on the https port (443).
-As part of this connection, openssl will recieve a copy of the certificate to encrypt the connection with the service.
+As part of this connection, openssl will receive a copy of the certificate to encrypt the connection with the service.
 You will verify that a client web browser is utilizing the 2048 bit Public-Key certificate viewed above.